 in collaboration with Itamar Bergfreund & Bruce Yoder

-A series of clouds is generated by a machine-like sculpture.
-They appear, then float through the surrounding environment and seemingly disappear into thin air.
-The installation forms a juxtaposition of a metallic structure and a natural phenomenon.
-This supposed contrast between technology and nature is explored in a space of unseen possibilities for symbiosis.
+A silvery, machine-like sculpture is slowly generating a continuous series of clouds.
+They appear, float through the surrounding environment and disappear into thin air again.
+The setup forms a juxtaposition of a metallic structure and an artificial reproduction of a natural phenomenon.
+This supposed contrast between technology and nature is explored in a scope of unseen possibilities of sustainable interdependence.

-From a distance, the series of clouds can be observed floating in a repetitive pattern – as if they were encoded messages.
-The clouds conceal an algorithmic poem, coded into the winds.
-The air is used as an ephemeral storage medium, its information content dissolving over time.
-This serves as a metaphor for our modern societies: we are writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.
+From a distance, the series of clouds can be observed floating in repetitive patterns – as if they encode a message.
+Indeed, the formation of the clouds is programmed to conceal an algorithmic poem, coded into the winds.
+The air is used as an ephemeral storage medium, its meaning slowly dissolving over time.
+This serves as a metaphor for our modern societies: we are constantly writing our stories into the atmosphere – both consciously and unconsciously – manifesting energy into tangible, albeit transient, forms.

 + Mirage Festival